prevention-icon

 Fire ant mounds

-Found out in the open and resembling piles of disturbed dirt, with a flat or rounded top, fire ant nests can reach between 30-40cm high and 30-90cm in diameter.
+Found out in the open, fire ant nests resemble piles of disturbed dirt with a flat or rounded top.
+They can reach 30-40cm high and 30-90cm in diameter.
 Unlike other ant species, there isn’t a clear hole or entry point at the apex.

 Fire ants usually enter and exit their nest through underground tunnels with entry points that may be up to 30 feet away from the mound.